Current ArrangementsInformation about the Coronavirus

 Conferences, conventions and major university events

-No events are permitted before 7 March with the exception of necessary meetings of governing bodies.
+For the time being no events are permitted with the exception of necessary meetings of governing bodies.

 Central information service in the university administration